nodejs/nodejs.org/pages/en/learn/test-runner/using-test-runner.md

 # Using Node.js's test runner

-Node.js has a built-in test runner that is very powerful and flexible.
-This guide will show you how to set up a test runner using Node.js's built-in test runner.
+Node.js has a flexible and robust built-in test runner.
+This guide will show you how to set up and use it.

 ```text displayName="Architecture overview"
 example/